-Wearing clothes without permission.
+Wearing their clothes without permission.
 Eating their food without asking.
 Leaving dirty clothes on their side of the room.
 Using their bath towel.
-Turning the light on at 1:00 a.m. because you needed something out of your dresser.
+Turning the light on at 1:00 a.m. because you need something out of your dresser.

 Common sense would tell any freshman that this is all bad college roommate behavior, right?

 Most American freshman have no clue what being a good roommate means because they’ve never been a roommate before.
 According to the 2017 US.
 Census, the average American family only has 1.9 children under eighteen living in their household.
 Household density—the number of persons per room—has been steadily declining over the last century.

 American homes are more spacious than ever.
 In 1995, the median size of a new single family home was 1,950 feet.
 In 2015, the median size increased to 2,600 square feet, an all-time high.
 41 percent of new homes now have four bedrooms or more.
 American families are getting smaller while our homes have more living space and more bedrooms—and that means that fewer children have ever shared a room with a sibling.
 So do they know how to be a good roommate in college?

 Today most American college students arrive on campus never having shared a room at all, let alone a shoebox-sized room with a complete stranger they might not even like very much.

 “For some kids, it’s incredibly stressful when they are used to having a room all to themselves,” says Beverly Low, Director of Guidance & College Counseling at Manchester Essex Middle High School in Massachusetts, and former Dean of First-Year Students at Colgate University.
 “It’s the first time many of them have ever lived away from home, and then add the fact that campuses are becoming more and more diverse with an increase in international students from very different backgrounds and life experiences.”